-In July 2020, the Company invested \$2.5 million in DiaCarta Ltd. (DiaCarta), a private diagnostic company, in the form of a convertible promissory note that matures in two years, if not converted earlier.
-The Company was also issued a warrant to purchase up to \$1.0 million of DiaCarta preferred stock.
-The fair value of the warrant to purchase shares of DiaCarta was based on unobservable inputs that are significant to the measurement of the fair value of the asset and is supported by little or no market data; accordingly, the warrant is considered a Level 3 financial asset and is remeasured on a nonrecurring basis.
+In July 2020, the Company invested \$2.5 million in a private diagnostic company, in the form of a convertible promissory note that matures in two years, if not converted earlier.
+The Company was also issued a warrant to purchase up to \$1.0 million of the entity's preferred stock.
+The fair value of the warrant to purchase shares of the entity was based on unobservable inputs that are significant to the measurement of the fair value of the asset and is supported by little or no market data; accordingly, the warrant is considered a Level 3 financial asset and is remeasured on a nonrecurring basis.
 The Company measured the fair value of the warrant by applying the Black-Scholes option pricing method and utilizing the following inputs: stock price, strike price, volatility, risk-free interest rate, and expected term.
-The Company will recognize interest income on the convertible promissory note based on the effective interest rate method over the life of the note.
-As of September 30, 2020, the balance of the convertible promissory note was \$2.0 million, including \$0.1 million in interest receivable, and was recorded in other assets, and the allocated fair value of the warrant was \$0.6 million and was recorded in investments in equity securities.
+The Company recognizes the interest income on the convertible promissory note based on the effective interest rate method over the life of the note.
+As of March 31, 2021, the balance of the convertible promissory note was \$2.1 million, including \$0.3 million in interest receivable, and was recorded in other assets, and the allocated fair value of the warrant was \$0.6 million and was recorded in investments in equity securities.